 The Digital Millennium Copyright Act [“DMCA”] was enacted in 1998 to provide user-generated content websites, including forums, with “safe harbor” protection from copyright lawsuits based on content uploaded by members.
 Put in plain terms, you cannot be sued by a tabloid photographer if one of your members uploads a picture of a celebrity taken by the photographer.

 DMCA protection comes with a catch.
-You must take certain compliance steps to maintain the protection.
+You must take certain compliance steps to maintain the protection when running a forum.
 These steps include:

 - Select and register a DMCA agent with the United States Copyright Office,

 - Publish a DMCA policy on the forum detailing how copyright owners can file complaints with you,